- Search The Registry

-The star of his own radio show at age 11, he played the organ to accompany silent films at the segregated cinema where he was given the stage name “Sunshine,” and was dressed in a bellhop uniform.
-In 1932, Matthew and his mother sat in the segregated balcony for a live concert given by Russian pianist Sergei Rachmaninoff in Macon, Georgia.
-Frustrated with the Jim Crow South, his decided to move with her son to New York City.
-There, Matthew auditioned at the Juilliard School, and was admitted.
+The star of his radio show at age 11, he played the organ to accompany silent films at the segregated cinema, where he was given the stage name “Sunshine” and was dressed in a bellhop uniform.
+In 1932, Matthew and his mother sat in the segregated balcony for a live concert by Russian pianist Sergei Rachmaninoff in Macon, Georgia.
+He was frustrated with the Jim Crow South and his decision to move to New York City with her son.
+There, Matthew auditioned at the Juilliard School and was admitted.
 He simultaneously studied and graduated from DeWitt Clinton High School and earned a diploma in piano from Juilliard in 1940.

-His teacher Lois Adler advised Kennedy to return to the South for his college degree and arranged for him to study at Fisk University in Nashville, Tennessee on scholarship.
-In 1940, Mrs. James A. Myers was director of the Fisk Jubilee Singers at the time, and she asked Kennedy to serve as piano accompanist for the group.
-From Fisk, Kennedy was drafted to serve in World War II, and was sent to North Africa and Southern France.
+His teacher Lois Adler advised Kennedy to return to the South for his college degree and arranged for him to study on scholarship at Fisk University in Nashville, Tennessee.
+In 1940, Mrs. James A. Myers was director of the Fisk Jubilee Singers, and she asked Kennedy to serve as a piano accompanist for the group.
+From Fisk, Kennedy was drafted to serve in World War II and was sent to North Africa and Southern France.
 After returning from the war, he graduated from Fisk University with a Bachelor of Arts degree in 1947 (cum laude).
-Kennedy went on to earn his Master of Arts degree from Juilliard in 1950 and completed coursework toward his Ph.D. from George Peabody College in Nashville.
+Kennedy earned his Master of Arts degree from Juilliard in 1950 and completed coursework toward his Ph.D. from George Peabody College in Nashville.

 Employed by Fisk University as an instructor in 1947, Kennedy became an associate professor in 1954.
-In 1956, he married pianist Anne Gamble.
-Kennedy was appointed director of the Fisk Jubilee Singers in 1957, and he mentored hundreds of young students for the next twenty-three years.
-In 1958, Kennedy made his own solo piano debut at Carnegie Recital Hall.
-Kennedy toured globally as a concert pianist and as director of the Fisk Jubilee Singers.
+In 1956, he married pianist, Anne Gamble.
+Kennedy was appointed director of the Fisk Jubilee Singers in 1957 and mentored hundreds of young students for the next twenty-three years.
+In 1958, Kennedy made his solo piano debut at Carnegie Recital Hall.
+Kennedy toured globally as a concert pianist and director of the Fisk Jubilee Singers.
 He was appointed acting chairman of the Fisk University Music Department in 1975.

 He retired from Fisk University in 1986.
-Kennedy had served on resource panels for the Tennessee Arts Commission, and on boards of the Nashville Symphony Association and the John W. Work, III Memorial Foundation.
+Kennedy had served on resource panels for the Tennessee Arts Commission and boards of the Nashville Symphony Association and the John W. Work, III Memorial Foundation.
 He received the Achievement Award from the National Black Music Caucus of the Music Educators’ National Conference.
-Also the distinguished service awards from the National Association of Negro Musicians, the Fisk University Alumni Association, and Omega Psi Phi fraternity.
+Also, the distinguished service awards from the National Association of Negro Musicians, the Fisk University Alumni Association, and the Omega Psi Phi fraternity.